Join Our eNewsletter!

 A deviated septum is usually caused during fetal development or as a result of injury to the nose during contact sports or from auto accidents.
 It occurs when the thin wall (nasal septum) between your nostrils is displaced to one side.
 In severe cases, it can block one side of your nose and reduce airflow, causing difficulty breathing.

-“Nasal obstruction can occur from swelling of the tissues lining the nose, deviated septum, or both,” says Maritza Homs, MD, a board-certified ENT specialist at Kelsey-Seybold Clinic.
+“Nasal obstruction can occur from swelling of the tissues lining the nose, deviated septum, or both,” says Maritza Homs-Guilloty, MD, a board-certified ENT specialist at Kelsey-Seybold Clinic.

 Before surgery, your ENT may prescribe the following to alleviate symptoms: